 - Spot Trading History (if you have any)

 Depending on the platform, you may already have this information in your account from previous API connections or CSV uploads.
-In addition to that contextual information, we'll always need to include the following CSV exports in your contract trading upload request:
+In addition to that contextual information, we'll always need a PnL (Profit and Loss) to report any of your contract trading activity.
+PnL Activity will be recorded with the "Income" and "Expense" transaction types in TaxBit:

-Attached to this article are examples of what a 'Contract Trading History' and 'PnL Statement' export should look like.
+Attached to this article are examples of what a 'PnL Statement' export should look like.
 These examples are from FTX, so exports from other platforms may look a little different, but they will likely contain similar information.